 The final tie-breaker when deciding how to sort products is the default sort option set up on your site, which is the top field sort set up on the Sorting page.

-You can see this in Search Preview by going to Show Fields and showing the field that you're using for your default sort.
+You can see this in Search Preview in the Sources toolbox under "Default Sort".
+To view the values in action, go to the Fields toolbox and show the field from your default sort. ("sales_rank" in this example)